obspy/obspy/trunk/obspy.realtime/obspy/realtime/README.txt

 Copyright (c) 2011-2012 by:
     * Anthony Lomax
-    * Alberto Michelini

-The obspy.realtime development has been supported by the NERA project (Network of European Research Infrastructures for Earthquake Risk Assessment and Mitigation) under the European Community's Seventh Framework Programme [FP7/2007-2013] grant agreement n° 262330.
+The obspy.realtime development has been supported by the NERA project ["Network of European Research Infrastructures for Earthquake Risk Assessment and Mitigation" under the European Community's Seventh Framework Programme (FP7/2007-2013) grant agreement n° 262330] and implemented within the activities of the JRA2/WP12 "Tools for real-time seismology, acquisition and mining".

 Please contact Anthony Lomax (anthony@alomax.net, www.alomax.net) for professional services for further development or customization of this or